As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

-Let’s start with the good news – making beeswax candles with essential oils is really easy and it offers you a healthy alternative to toxic petrochemical based candles.
+Let’s start with the good news – making beeswax candles with essential oils is really easy.

-Perfuming your DIY beeswax candles with essential oils ensures that you know exactly what you are breathing in.
+When you make your own beeswax candles with essential oils you can customize the scent to your preference.
 As an added bonus, you get the therapeutic benefits of the oil too.

 Things to Know About Beeswax Candles